Lucy, Desi, Dallas — 1956

 Lucille Ball and Desi Arnaz came to Dallas and Fort Worth in 1956 to promote their new movie, “Forever Darling.”
 Their arrival times were heavily publicized, and throngs of fans showed up to welcome them — in Dallas at Love Field, and in Fort Worth at the Western Hills Hotel.
 For those who might have missed their arrivals, they still had a chance to see the couple at one of the personal appearances scheduled at the theaters showing their movie (in Dallas at the Majestic on February 10th, and in Fort Worth at the Hollywood on the 11th).
 Crowds were large and enthusiastic, and everyone appears to have had a genuinely fun time, possibly even Lucy and Desi, whose relationship in those days was frequently a bit shaky.

-(Leon Craker, I bet you had a great story about this for years after.)
-The Morning News covered the arrival and had to ask Lucy to describe her own outfit (click for larger image):
+(Leon Craker, I bet you had a great story about this for years after this momentous meeting.)

-In Fort Worth, Elston Brooks (whose amusing articles I’ve really enjoyed discovering these past few months), seemed underwhelmed and a little annoyed at the prospect of “lovable Lucy and spouse” invading the city:
+In Fort Worth, Elston Brooks (whose amusing articles I’ve really enjoyed discovering these past few months), seemed underwhelmed and a little annoyed at the prospect of “lovable Lucy and spouse” invading the city (click articles to see larger images):

-But when they stepped out of that helicopter, the crowd went wild (click text for larger image):
+Elson Brooks may not have been very excited, but when Lucy and Desi stepped out of that helicopter, the Fort Worth crowd went wild (click text for larger image):

 And here they are back in Los Angeles, with Desi Jr., at the end of a busy promotional tour.
 Desi is proudly wearing the cowboy hat he’d been given in Fort Worth.
 And he looks damn good in it.